-Suppose we doubled the time spent reading: from half a Netflix episode to 1 full episode.
+Suppose we doubled the time spent reading, from half a Netflix episode to a full one.

 - An hour a day becomes 26 books a year.

 Your reading speed will organically improve as you read more.
-On top of this, if you applied some of the speed reading tips here, you could easily double your reading speed.
+It’ll also get a significant boost after applying some speed reading tips from this post.
+You could easily double your reading speed.